Serverless-Devs/Serverless-Devs/spec/en/0.0.2/serverless_package_model/publish_model.md

 | ---------- | -------------- | -------- |
 | dependency | list<`string`> | dependency fields |

-> Note that x-kafka is used with the 'kafkaEndpoint', 'vpcId', 'vswitchId', 'securityGroupId' fields
+> Note that the kafkaInstanceID is associated with the 'kafkaEndpoint', 'vpcId', 'vswitchId', 'securityGroupId' fields used

 ````
 kafkaEndpoint: